-Let's start from from the beginning.
-I still remember when me and my friends went to watch the Sex and the city 2. movie in Chelsea (you can guess how long ago I started) But in the first 5 minutes I saw the trailer of the movie Eat, pray, love.. and I still can hear the sentence saying: “Let yourself to go!”
-That was a sign I needed!
-That time I was working in a restaurant at Notting Hill and I felt I'm the hamster in the wheel that just keep turning and turning and the time just passing by.
-From the very first moment I felt this movie is about me – whatever is the end of it.
+Let's start from the beginning.
+I still remember when my friends and I went to watch the Sex and the city 2. movie in Chelsea (you can guess how long ago I started this business) In the first 5 minutes I saw the trailer of the movie Eat, pray, love.. and I still can hear the sentence saying: “Let yourself to go!”
+That was a sign from the Universe I needed!
+That time I was working in a restaurant at Notting Hill and felt I'm the hamster in the wheel that just keep turning and turning and the time just passing by.
+From the very first moment I felt this movie was about me – whatever the end could be.
 I could easily imagine myself as Julia Roberts craving for freedom, finding the way out of daily problems and live the Life in its wholeness.
 I wanted to take a deep breath and to feel I'm still alive!

-I've never had the money to travel as much as I wanted and now I have the perfect offer to spend 3 months summer on the beach and I'm earning money with?!
+I've never had the money to travel as much as I wanted and now I had the perfect offer to spend 3 months summer on the beach and earning money.
 I'm in!

-So I quit my job, I bought my tickets, I told everyone I go for a long holiday, I packed my suitcase and jumped in the middle.
+So I quit my restaurant job, I bought my tickets, told everyone I go for a long holiday, I packed my suitcase and jumped in the middle of the adventure.
 That's how everything started...

 Still today I have no regrets.
-If I have a chance to change my life, probably I would do everything in the same way.
-It's not only the easy money, not even the people I've met and the places I've seen, but all the life lessons I've learned during this period.
-They made me strong without losing myself.
-They opened my eyes but keep me cautious.
-I've learned how to handle my limits and how to push my boundaries.
-But most importantly I've learned a lot about myself.
+If I had a chance to change my life and start it again, probably I would do everything in the same way.
+It's not only the easy money, not even the people I've met and the places I've seen, but all the life lessons I've learned during this profession.
+These experiences made me strong without losing myself.
+They opened my eyes but kept me cautious.
+I've learned how to handle my limits and how to push my boundaries further.
+But most importantly, I've learned a lot about myself.